jason-green-io/securityonion/README.md

 so.seed needs to go into /isobuld/preseed

-addto... needs to be added to the end of ...
+addtoisolinux.cfg needs to be added to the end of isolinux.cfg